-For version 20.0 APR-DRGs, the standard severity of illness level was comprehensively reviewed for all secondary diagnoses codes.
+For version 20.0 APR DRGs, the standard severity of illness level was comprehensively reviewed for all secondary diagnoses codes.
 There were a number of revisions introduced-the majority of which were to lower the standard severity of illness level.
-In situations where there was a great deal of variability within an ICD-9-CM diagnosis code, the approach was to lower the standard severity of illness level and then in later steps of Phase I, consider whether modifications to the standard severity of illness level are indicated based upon specific age ranges, APR-DRGs, or non-OR procedures.
+In situations where there was a great deal of variability within an ICD-9-CM diagnosis code, the approach was to lower the standard severity of illness level and then in later steps of Phase I, consider whether modifications to the standard severity of illness level are indicated based upon specific age ranges, APR DRGs, or non-OR procedures.
 For example, the secondary diagnosis code 51882 Other pulmonary insufficiency NEC includes a very specific and severe condition such as adult respiratory distress syndrome, but is sufficiently broad to include other much less severe forms of pulmonary insufficiency.
-Version 20.0 APR-DRGs lowers this secondary diagnosis from extreme to moderate, but then in a later Phase I step adjusts the severity of illness level up to major if the patient receives mechanical ventilation <96 hours, and up to extreme if the patient receives mechanical ventilation is an indicator of more severe pulmonary insufficiency and is often needed for patients with adult respiratory distress syndrome.
+Beginning with version 20.0, and continuing with 24.0, the secondary diagnosis lowers from extreme to moderate, but then in a later Phase I step adjusts the severity of illness level up to major if the patient receives mechanical ventilation <96 hours, and up to extreme if the patient receives mechanical ventilation 96+ hours.
+The mechanical ventilation is an indicator of more severe pulmonary insufficiency and is often needed for patients with adult respiratory distress syndrome.

-For version 20.0 APR-DRGs there are a total of 12,988 ICD-9-CM diagnoses codes.
-These codes are assigned to the following severity of illness levels: 8,332 minor, 2,927 moderate, 894 major, 835 extreme.
-Compared to version 15.0 APR-DRGs, there are a slightly higher proportion of secondary diagnoses classified as minor and moderate severity of illness diagnoses and a slightly lower proportion classified as major and moderate severity of illness diagnoses.
+For version 24.0 APR DRGs there are a total of 13,549 ICD-9-CM diagnoses codes.
+These codes are assigned to the following severity of illness levels: 8,745 minor, 3,009 moderate, 944 major, 851 extreme.

 There is no direct correspondence between the severity of illness level assigned to a secondary diagnosis and the non-CC and CC designation in the AP-DRGs and the CMS DRGs.
 However, non-CCs in AP-DRGs and CMS DRGs tend, in general, to be assigned a minor severity of illness level, while CCs tend, in general, to be assigned a moderate, major, or extreme severity of illness level.
 While this general correspondence exists, there are extensive exceptions.
-For example, there are 1,812 secondary diagnoses in the AP-DRGs and 1,957 secondary diagnoses in the CMS DRGs that are considered a non-CC, but were assigned to the moderate, major or extreme severity of illness level in the APR-DRGs.
-Some examples of these diagnoses, with the APR-DRG severity level in parentheses, are contained in table 2-2.
+For example, there are 1,830 secondary diagnoses in the AP-DRGs and 2,040 secondary diagnoses in the CMS DRGs that are considered a non-CC, but were assigned to the moderate, major or extreme severity of illness level in the APR DRGs.
+Some examples of these diagnoses, with the APR DRG severity level in parentheses, are contained in table 2-2.